yoonholee/reinforcement-learning-papers/README.md

 ## Policy Gradient

+### Approximately Optimal Approximate Reinforcement Learning [[ICML 2002]](https://www.cs.cmu.edu/~./jcl/papers/aoarl/Final.pdf)
+  - Sham Kakade, John Langford
+  - Points out the inefficiency of policy gradients using two example MDPs(section 3.2)
+  - Derives a conservative policy iteration scheme that finds a policy that is almost optimal(within epsilon) in polynomial(w.r.t. epsilon) time
+  - The key idea is that by using a mixture between the current policy and a greedily improved policy, we can prove that the value function improves.

 ### A Natural Policy Gradient [[NIPS 2002]](http://papers.nips.cc/paper/2073-a-natural-policy-gradient.pdf)
   - Sham Kakade
   - Parameterizes Q(s,a) as a weighted sum of log p(a;s)